- Main Menu

 - Sub Menu

-School and home groups can explore the Center’s collections, architecture, and special exhibitions on an interactive guided tour.
+The public, as well as school and home groups can explore the Center’s collections, architecture, and special exhibitions on an interactive guided tour.
 Tours of the collections encourage close looking, critical thinking, and creative evaluation.
-Upon request, tours can be customized to connect content from the collections to a class curriculum.
+Upon request, tours can be customized to connect content from the collections to specific interests or class curriculum.
 Classroom and homeschool teachers are welcome to bring their students and lead self-guided visits.
 The Education staff supports multiple visits throughout the year, when possible, as they enable students to gain confidence and comfort in developing visual literacy skills.
 Please consider the suggested tour topics below.

 Book a Tour (Public, Private Group, and School)